skeptycal/gorepotemplate/tree.md

 # gorepotemplate

 > This is the initial directory tree for gorepotemplate.
-Use the maketree.sh script (GNU-tree required) to update it if you wish.
+Update it with the make_tree_md.sh script ([GNU-tree required][get_tree]) to keep it current if you wish.
 It is safe to delete this file.

 ### Directory Structure